 The easiest way to find patients that you can use for assignments or case presentations would be using patients that you have seen in assigned hospital classes such as ward rounds, clinics or bedside tutorials.
 Ward rounds are an effective way to find new patients as you will be able to see a large number of patients, as well as being able to gain a brief understanding of their medical condition and whether they would be willing to talk to a medical student.
 Also, if the patient is seen during ward rounds, it generally means they will have an extended stay at the hospital, allowing you to see their condition and management change over time.
-Patients seen in the clinic are often only there for their clinic visit and so it may difficult to follow up on these patients.
-Another way to find patients would be going to the ward and introducing yourself to the nurse in charge of the ward (sometimes called the Nursing Unit Manager) and explaining your situation.
+Patients seen in the clinic are difficult to write assignments on as they are often only there for their clinic visit, so it will be difficult to follow up.
+Another way to find patients would be going to the ward and introducing yourself to the nurse in charge of the ward (sometimes called the Nursing Unit Manager/NUM) and explaining what you're looking for.
 They have been known to be extremely useful in finding patients that have either a good history, good examination signs or are willing to talk to students (which is sometimes a lot less frequent than you would think).

-Otherwise, you can always ask doctors that work in the ward (interns, resident, registrars, consultants) that is related to the discipline that you are currently studying e.g. asking doctors in the geriatric ward during Aging and Endings.
-Interns especially are particularly helpful as they generally have the most patient interaction out of all the doctors on the team, meaning that they may know things about certain patients that the other doctors might not know.
-Also, if there is a Phase 3 medical student attached to the team, use them to find patients that have good signs or for your assignments.
+Otherwise, you can always ask doctors that work in the ward that is related to the discipline that you are currently studying e.g. asking doctors in the geriatric ward during Aging and Endings.
+Interns and residents especially are particularly helpful as they generally have the most patient interaction out of all the doctors on the team, meaning that they may know things about certain patients that the other doctors might not know, as well as the fact that they're on the ward much more often!
+Lastly, Phase 3 medical students attached to the team are also a good source to find patients for assignments.

 When seeing patients for the first time, ensure that you clearly introduce yourself and explain that you are a medical student.
-It may be intimidating going to see patients by yourself for the first time, but the majority of patients are quite happy to talk.
+It may be intimidating going to see patients by yourself for the first time, but the majority of patients are quite happy to talk, you just need to be confident.
 Always gain consent when going to take a history or perform an examination by explaining what you are going to do e.g. "I would like to ask a few questions about why you've come to hospital.
 Is that ok with you?".
-Make sure to go at a time that is appropriate for the patient and do not go if they are busy with something else such as having an investigation done, eating, sleeping or talking to family members.
+Make sure to go at a time that is appropriate for the patient and do not go if they are busy with something else such as having an investigation done or talking to family members.
+However, you may find that many elderly patients sleep through the whole day (eg ACR term).
+With patients that the nurses know to be nice, you can actually consider waking them up- doctors have to do this all the time too!